Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

     tests
 - bounded `HPC` screen domain:
   - a finite rendered `HPC` box chosen for the validation run

+### Direct Java/Python metadata comparison

+The Astropy-based validator described above is intentionally an independent Python model of the relevant JHV WCS and sampling logic.
+That independence is useful for validation, but it also means that a pure Astropy agreement result does not by itself prove that the Java metadata path is interpreting FITS headers in the same way as the validator.

+To check that point directly, the work reported in this note also includes a small Java-side metadata dumper:

+- `extra/test/JHVMetadataDump.java`

+and a Python driver that compiles and runs that helper:

+- `extra/test/compare_java_metadata_to_validator.py`

+The comparison driver:

+- compiles the JHV Java code and the `JHVMetadataDump.java` helper
+- opens representative FITS files from the documented validation suite
+- instantiates `HelioviewerMetaData` (the JHV class that interprets the FITS metadata into the derived image/WCS quantities used by the program) on the Java side
+- extracts the derived WCS metadata quantities produced by JHV Java code
+- compares them field-by-field against the Python validator's `build_jhv_meta(...)`

+The comparison covers the representative FITS/HDU cases drawn from the documented validation suite, including:

+- `TAN`
+- `AZP`
+- `ZPN`
+- `CAR`
+- `CEA`

+The compared derived quantities include:

+- pixel size:
+  - `pixel_width`
+  - `pixel_height`
+- FITS reference-pixel conversion to the JHV/OpenGL convention:
+  - `crpix1_gl`
+  - `crpix2_gl`
+- effective per-axis source scale:
+  - `arcsec_per_pixel_x`
+  - `arcsec_per_pixel_y`
+- normalized internal scaling:
+  - `unit_per_arcsec`
+  - `unit_per_pixel_x`
+  - `unit_per_pixel_y`
+  - `plane_units_per_rad`
+- normalized WCS reference values:
+  - `crval_internal_x`
+  - `crval_internal_y`
+  - `crota_rad`
+- projection family and projection parameters:
+  - `projection`
+  - `pv2`

+This comparison is useful for catching Java-side metadata interpretation drift that may not be visible from the independent Astropy agreement alone.

+In the code state documented here, this direct Java/Python metadata comparison passes on all representative cases used by the comparison script.

+One caveat remains for the `observer_distance` field when `DSUN_OBS` is absent:

+- on the JHV side, the fallback observer distance comes from the runtime SPICE ephemeris path
+- on the Python side, the fallback uses Astropy solar ephemerides

+Those two fallback ephemerides do not yield exactly the same observer distance.
+On the tested missing-`DSUN_OBS` cases, the difference is tiny, so the direct comparison accepts a small tolerance for `observer_distance` in that specific case.
+This does not affect the conclusion about WCS metadata interpretation, but it is worth stating explicitly so the comparison result is not over-interpreted.

 ### Astropy-based validation modes